Shubham2194/migration/README-graviton.md

 STEP 9 : Deploy ARM64 compatible docker container as pod on EKS

-NOTE: Make sure you have graviton nodegroup added to your cluster
+NOTE: Make sure you have graviton nodegroup added to your cluster and add Label to the node as name = "graviton"

 Dockerfile:
 (i am deploying python fast API)